Users

 Writing Copy That Converts for One-Way Video Interview Job Ads

-1. Use a Conversational Tone
+1. Use a Conversational, Candidate-Focused Tone

 Professional job ads should be clear and approachable without being overly formal or filled with corporate jargon.
 Write in an active voice and focus on clarity.
 Use direct language that helps candidates understand exactly what the role entails and what success looks like.